2014 Badwater 135 Race Rules

-- All support vehicles, including secondary support vehicles, must have their racer's name and race number easily and clearly visible on all four sides.
+- All support vehicles must have their racer's name and race number easily and clearly visible on all four sides.
 The race number must be at least 11" (28cm) tall and the racer's name must be at least 6" (15cm) tall.
 Our suggestion is to order standardized, professionally made signs for this purpose from a specific Los Angeles-based sign shop.
 It is each race entrant's responsibility to create or pay for their vehicle identification signs.
-For those who order the signs from the specified LA sign shop, the race organizers will pick up all ordered signs, bring them to Furnace Creek, and deliver them at Racer Check-In.
+For those who order the signs from the specified LA sign shop, the race organizers will pick up all ordered signs, bring them to Lone Pine, and deliver them at Racer Check-In.
 Order form here.
 Preview of the design here.

 - Vehicle windows may not be blocked or obstructed with any signage, paint, or the like.
-All vehicles will be inspected at the start line at Badwater, and no runner will be allowed to start the race who has any vehicle windows blocked.
+All vehicles must be inspected in Lone Pine, and no runner will be allowed to start the race who has any vehicle windows blocked.
 If a runner support vehicle is found with blocked windows during the race, that runner will be forced to stop and wait while the vehicle's windows are unblocked and signage properly mounted.

 - Vehicles must "leapfrog" the runner at all times.
-Attempt to make each "leapfrog" at least one mile or more in length.
+Each "leapfrog" must be at least two miles or more in length.
 Racers may not be "shadowed" (driving a vehicle at the runner's speed) and vehicles must not "caravan" (drive together, like a train, at any speed).
 Driving may never be at the speed of any racer.
 Driving must be done at the speed of traffic, never slowing down to encourage, talk to, or lend assistance to any racer while moving.
 All assistance must be provided by pedestrian crew members; handing off of supplies from the vehicle is never allowed.

 - Vehicles must be parked completely off the road surface whenever they are stopped (with all four tires right of the white line).
+The doors on the left side of the vehicle must never be opened into the roadway, even momentarily.
+All exiting of the vehicle by active crew members must be from the right side of the vehicle; drivers may exit from left but only if space allows for them to do so without their door opening into the roadway.
+Crew members must not stand on the left side of a parked vehicle (between the road and the vehicle.)
 Many areas of the route have very little shoulder for parking so care must be taken in choosing stopping places.
 When stopping/parking, vehicles may not stop on the left side of the road.
 All stopping/parking must be on the right side of the road, off the roadway.
 From 700pm to 600am each day (night) of the event, at all times while stopped or parked off the road, support vehicles must have their headlights turned off and emergency flashers turned on.